 Anyone can submit a request to the probate registry as long as they are over the age of 18.
 This means you can do it yourself or use a solicitor or other licensed professional.

 You must complete the Form PA8A: Caveat application in order to place a caveat.
 You will need to know the full name of the deceased, their date of death and their last address of residence.

 You can write to or visit any probate registry to submit your application and must pay a fee of £20.

 How long does a caveat last?

 Once a caveat has been entered it is enforced for 6 months.
-However there are no limitations on how many times it can be extended.
+However, there are no limitations on how many times it can be extended.

 What happens when a caveat is placed on an estate?

 When a caveat is placed on an estate it stops any further progress being made.
-A grant will not be issued until the caveat has been removed.
+A grant will not be issued until the restriction has been removed.
 There are 3 ways to have a caveat removed.